SharpScience

 A really annoying set of behaviors that he had (pinching, climbing on me, especially while we were out and the worst grabbing my thumbs and jumping up and down practically pulling them out of the socket) had stopped completely!

 Being a scientist by training I had been taking notes and observing M. I noticed that when we got to CD 5 and 6 his behaviors changed.
 During the second cycle, M8 came down one day when the phone rang and ask: "I heard the phone.
 Is it for me"?
 To someone who does not have a child on the spectrum that sentence may seem unimportant but to me it was huge.
-For the first time M referred to himself as and me.
+For the first time M referred to himself as I and me.
 Also, that he was interested in the phone which had previously terrified him.

 Did the Listening program "cure" M's autism.
 No, but his and our quality of life did improve noticeably.